biof309/group-project-jcl/slides.md

 Try different variables

-- Use soil types alone
-- Try combinations of variables
+Try combinations of variables

-Add confusion matrix
+Generate confusion matrix

 Need to use the test set on Kaggle and see how well our model preforms!